2025-2026 Academic Catalog

 Major Requirements: Major requirements are those requirements that are unique to the CNEU major and do not apply across all School of Neuroscience majors.

-Restricted Elective: Restricted elective courses provide students the autonomy to select 9 or more credits of coursework within an approved list to count towards the students’ degree requirements.
+Restricted Elective: Restricted elective courses provide students the autonomy to select 3 credits of coursework within an approved list to count towards the students’ degree requirements.
 These courses expand on the depth and breadth of the CNEU major.

 Free Elective: Free elective credits may consist of any credit-bearing Virginia Tech coursework to ensure that students reach the 120 credits required by the university to earn a bachelor’s degree.
 Coursework that does not apply elsewhere towards the degree will apply here (this includes non-duplicative coursework for double majors, minors, or AP coursework that does not count elsewhere towards the degree).